usnationalarchives/social-media-strategy/pages/goal1.md

   <div class="panel-heading">
     <div class="panel-title">
       <a data-toggle="collapse" data-parent="#accordion" href="#collapse4">
-        1.4 &nbsp;<strong>We create exceptional content that uses the latest technology and has a consistent visual identity.</strong> Our content is professionally designed and reflects our status as a world-class cultural institution.
-As a visual medium, social media must be sophisticated and eye-catching.
-All National Archives social media content meets visual design standards that reinforce our brand and match the expectations of today's image-based social platforms. &nbsp;
+        1.4 &nbsp;<strong>We create exceptional content that uses the latest technology and has a consistent visual identity.</strong>
       </a>
     </div>
   </div>
   <div id="collapse4" class="panel-collapse collapse">
     <div class="panel-body">
+      <p>Our content is professionally designed and reflects our status as a world-class cultural institution.
+As a visual medium, social media must be sophisticated and eye-catching.
+All National Archives social media content meets visual design standards that reinforce our brand and match the expectations of today's image-based social platforms.</p>

       <p>Action: The team makes style guides, tip sheets, tutorials, and templates available to all staff so that they can can write well-crafted stories and create high-quality images and other multimedia formats.</p>
       <p>
       Action: Members of the team have professional graphic design and video production skills so that they can help content creators create and maintain a strong visual identity.
 The team produces graphics, interactive tools like quizzes, and video shorts that can be embedded in social media platforms.</p>